ksavage-work/wonder-woman-1984/enemiesTutorial.md

 ## Step 6 @unplugged

-Repeat these steps to create more enemies to add to your maze or start playing!
+Repeat these steps to add more enemies for Wonder Woman to avoid in her Maze.
+When you're done, click Finish to play and share your Wonder Woman Chaos Maze with friends!
+Congratulations!